 I was inspired to make something Mexican, knowing that it would probably be somewhat of a challenge given that most traditional Mexican recipes contain a lot of legumes.
 The difficult thing with this is that there is not a lot of Paleo alternatives to legumes, so you have to be able to completely eliminate them from the recipe without making it a flop.
 I opted to make a light soup suitable for these hot summer days.
 Hot soup is certainly not something usually enjoyed in the summer time, but I find it can be great when a lot of fresh and vibrant flavours are used.
 For instance, this recipe calls for fresh cherry tomatoes that are not cooked in anyway, just thrown in the finished product at the last minute.
 When you bite into a ripe tomato, it’s bursting with summer flavours.
 There is also a handful of cilantro used, also a very refreshing taste.

 Another great thing about this recipe is that it’s the perfect soup to make when you have leftover chicken and especially don’t feel like making a more traditional chicken soup.
 It requires the use of half a chicken roast, but you could also do it with turkey if you preferred.
 I already prepared my chicken prior to making the soup, so I haven’t included instructions on how to cook it, as it really does not matter and it should be more to your liking.
-Just as a word of advice, you may want to avoid roasting your chicken with any strong flavours, as you do not want it conflicting with the other ingredients included in the soup.
+Just as a word of advice, you may want to avoid roasting your chicken with any strong flavors, as you do not want it conflicting with the other ingredients included in the soup.
 Simplicity is best, season it with some fresh herbs, salt and pepper and you’re good to go.